The Best Healthy Zucchini Bread Muffins

 - Gluten-free options – If you have celiac disease or are simply trying to reduce gluten in your diet, gluten-free oat flour tastes great in this recipe.

 - Veggies – This recipe has a whole cup of zucchini for 12 muffins!
 If you are trying to get more veggies in your diet, these are a great way!
+For more hidden veggies, try these green spinach muffins.

-Storing and Serving Zucchini Muffins:
+Storing and Serving:

 Storing easy zucchini muffins: They will last up to a week in the refrigerator.
 I don’t recommend storing them on the counter, because they can get moldy very quickly.